 Different drugs can cause different memory problems.
 Some substances can directly cause a (temporary) reduced functioning of the memory.
 For example alcohol, benzodiazepines, cannabis, MDMA and ketamine.
 And with some drugs it only comes into play after heavy use.
 For example with alcohol.
 This often involves a permanently impaired functioning of the memory.
 Sometimes there is an improvement after stopping use, for example with cannabis.

-Increased chance of heart arrhythmias, heart attack and stroke
+Increased risk of arrhythmia, heart attack, and stroke

-When using stimulants, you usually don’t eat very well (or at all), and you are often moving around a lot on the dancefloor.
-Combined with higher energy requirements from your body during stimulant use, this causes you to use more energy than you take in, which leads to weight loss.
+When you use uppers, you usually eat poorly (or not at all), and often you’re also moving a lot on the dance floor.
+This, together with the higher energy demands of your body during upper use, means that you use more energy than you take in and therefore lose weight.

 Deterioration of teeth and gums